Skip to main content

 Summary

-Proposes a constitutional amendment to allow two or more contiguous county boards of education to consolidate into a single multi-county school system, with an impact study, protest procedure, and a voter referendum before finalization.
+This bill would create a constitutional process to consolidate contiguous county school systems by merging county boards, with an impact study, protest procedures, and a voter referendum before consolidation.

 What This Bill Does